SkySchermer/uweclang/Developer Notes.md

     """So does
        this one."""

-    ('This one is written out on multiple lines,'
+    ('This one is written out on multiple lines' # <- No comma here!
      ' but the two strings will be joined together as one!')
     ```